Where's the Right Girl

 Where's The Right Girl (Spanish: Busco novia, lit.
 'Search Girlfriend') is a 2022 Peruvian comedy film directed by Daniel Vega and written by Renato Cisneros.
-Based on the successful blog of the same name from El Comercio written by Renato Cisneros.
+Based on the blog of the same name from El Comercio written by Renato Cisneros.
 It stars César Ritter, Magdyel Ugaz, Vadhir Derbez, Fiorella Pennano, Gustavo Bueno and Grapa Paola.

 Synopsis

-Tells the story of Renzo Collazos, a thirty-something journalist who is looking for a girlfriend and who, out of obligation, must start writing a blog about his failed love life.
+The film tells the story of Renzo Collazos, a thirty-something journalist who is looking for a girlfriend and who, out of obligation, must start writing a blog about his failed love life.

 Cast

 The actors participating in this film are: